Chechen–Russian conflict

 Formal hostilities in Chechnya date back to 1785, though elements of the conflict can be traced back considerably further.
-The Russian Empire initially had little interest in the North Caucasus itself other than as a communication route to its ally the Kingdom of Kartli-Kakheti (eastern Georgia) and its enemies, the Persian and Ottoman Empires, but growing tensions triggered by Russian activities in the region resulted in an uprising of Chechens against the Russian presence in 1785, followed by further clashes and the outbreak of the Caucasian War in 1817.
+The Russian Empire ostensibly had little interest in the North Caucasus other than as a communication route to its ally the Kingdom of Kartli-Kakheti (eastern Georgia) and its enemies, the Persian and Ottoman Empires, but growing tensions triggered by Russian activities in the region resulted in an uprising of Chechens against the Russian presence in 1785, followed by further clashes and the outbreak of the Caucasian War in 1817.
 Russia officially won against the Imamate in 1864 but only succeeded in defeating the Chechen forces in 1877.

 During the Russian Civil War, Chechens and other Caucasian nations lived in independence for a few years before being Sovietized in 1921.
 In 1944 on the grounds of dubious allegations of widespread collaboration with the advancing German forces, the Chechen nation as a collective were deported to Central Asia.

 The most recent conflicts between the Chechen and Russian governments began in the 1990s.
 As the Soviet Union disintegrated, the Chechens declared independence in 1991.
-By late 1994 the First Chechen War broke out and after two years of fighting the Russian forces withdrew from the region in December 1996.
-In 1999, the fighting restarted, resulting in yet another major armed conflict, culminating in a large number of casualties on both sides.
-There was vast destruction of the Chechen capital in the Battle of Grozny.
+By late 1994, the First Chechen War broke out, and after two years of fighting, the Russian government negotiated a ceasefire in August 1996.
+In 1999, the fighting restarted, resulting in yet another major armed conflict, with a large number of casualties on both sides.
+There was vast destruction of the Chechen capital in the battle of Grozny.
 The Russian military established control over Chechnya in late April 2000, ending the major combat phase of the war, with insurgency and hostilities continuing for several years.
-The end of this conflict was proclaimed in 2017.
-Chechen volunteers on the side of Ukraine are currently involved in fighting the Russian invasion of Ukraine (2022–present).
+The end of the conflict was proclaimed by Russian authorities in 2017, ending a centuries-old struggle, at least in name.
+However, armed Chechen groups continue to operate in opposition to Russian forces in Ukraine and Syria.